vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 ####  Pure Negatives

 In simple terms, a pure negative represents falsity.
 In other words, it's used to assert that some bit of information is false or that some concept doesn't apply in a given context.
-Like any two-place type, it has a correlate \[अभावीयप्रतियोगि; abhāvīyapratiyogi\] and a substrate \[अभावीयानुयोगि; abhavīyānuyogi\].
-In this case, it's correlate represents the information that is being asserted as false and it's substrate represents the context about which the information is false.
-Navyanaiyyāyikas use the word `अत्यन्ताभाव` \[-atyantābhāva-\] to refer to a pure negation with a given correlate.
-Often, though, they just write `अभाव` \[abhāvaḥ\] for brevity.
+Like any two-place type, it has a correlate and substate—sometimes called an **absential correlate** [अभावीयप्रतियोगि; abhāvīyapratiyogi] and an **absential substrate** [अभावीयानुयोगि; abhavīyānuyogi].
+An absential correlate represents the information that is being asserted as false and an absential substrate represents the thing about which the information is false.
+Navyanaiyyāyikas use the operator `अत्यन्ताभाव` [-atyantābhāva-] to refer to a pure negation with a given correlate.
+Often, though, they just write `अभाव` [abhāvaḥ] for brevity.
 We'll use the symbol `⊥`

-For example, if we want to assert that the assertion 'Rāma is Kuru's descendent' is false, we could express this in terms of a pure negative:
+For example, if we want to assert that the assertion 'Rāma is Pāṇḍu's son' is false, we could express this in terms of a pure negative:

 <div>
-rāma :: kuru:descendentτ⊥ <br>
+r :: pSλ⊥
 रामे कुरु।अप्त्य।ता।अभावः
 </div>
 {: .quote .example}
 Example (9.2.1)
 {: .examplecaption}

 The pure negative is often (in English language literature) called an 'absence'.
-So, we could read (9.2.1) as "rāma possess a kuru-clarified descendentτ absence".
+So, we could read (9.2.1) as "Rāma possess a Pāṇḍu-clarified sonλ absence".

 #### Co-negatives

 The Co-negative expresses inconsistency.
-Naiyyāyikas represent this with the words `अन्योन्याभावः` \[anyonyābhāvaḥ\]; or`भेदः` \[bhedaḥ\], for short.
+Naiyyāyikas represent this with the operator `अन्योन्याभावः` \[anyonyābhāvaḥ\]; or`भेदः` [bhedaḥ], for short.
 We'll represent this with the symbol `ˉ`.

 This idea of 'inconsistency' is cached out in terms of a relationship between the inconsistency and falsity.
 Namely, if two facts are inconsistent with one another, then each one is false where there other other is true.
 We can formalize this idea as follows.